 - Accelerated productivity growth helping companies remain profitable as their cost of capital increases;

 Clearly there is a substantial “wall of worry” for stock markets to climb in the coming months.
-During such unsettling times, it is always helpful to remember that time in the markets, rather than timing the markets, leads to a much higher probability of meeting our investment mandates over time.
+During such unsettling times, it is always helpful to remember that time in the markets, rather than timing the markets, leads to a much higher probability of meeting your investment goals over time.
+We continue to believe our strategies are well-positioned with an optimal balance of public market and private investments to generate growth, combined with high quality fixed income and cash to support near-term spending needs.

 Thank you for the trust and confidence you have put in our team and process.